 US tour by Ensemble Court-circuit (FR) with Ensemble ECCE (US) and conducted by Jean Deroyer (FR)

-The project is a new American tour for Court-circuit and Ecce.
-Both ensembles will work together pieces in large instrumentation by French and American composers conducted by Jean Deroyer, and will give them in concert at Clark University, Boston, Tufts University, etc. Court-circuit will then be hosted in the Buffalo and Tufts Universities before pursuing its tour in Canada.
-In parallel of the concerts, a workshop will be organized in the University at Buffalo where Court-circuit could meet young selected composers and work with them before premiering their pieces in concert.
+The project is a new American tour for French Ensemble Court-circuit and American Ensemble Ecce.
+The ensembles will work together on pieces in large instrumentation by French and American composers conducted by Jean Deroyer, and will give them in concert at Clark University, Boston, Tufts University, etc. Court-circuit will then be hosted at the University of Buffalo and Tufts University before pursuing its tour in Canada.

 Touring of composer Pascale Criton (FR)

 The Sounding Limits tour will offer an unprecedented opportunity for audiences in New York and Chicago to engage with the pioneering work of French composer Pascale Criton.
 Across three public performances, ISSUE Project Room (New York) and Constellation (Chicago) will present the East Coast and Midwestern premieres of Criton’s compositions for violin and cello tuned to 1/16th of a tone.
 These performances will be complemented by lectures at Columbia University and The University of Chicago.